+(1) Grab samples taken must be representative of the effluent characteristics.

 (2) This is a daily maximum limit.
 Total residual chlorine (TRC) monitoring requirements only apply if chlorine is in use at the facility.

 The TRC limit shall be calculated as follows: